ReneJunior/final-project/README.md

 ### Manually Installing

-For manual installation of libraries, follow the instructions below
+For manual installation of tools and libraries, follow the instructions below.

 #### Software and libraries used
 Before attempting to reproduce the work, note the specifications used: